 Façade improvement fund in Hoensbroek-Centrum launched

 Alderman Marco Peters (Restructuring) explains: "In the center of Hoensbroek there are a huge number of historic buildings such as, for example, the beautiful building with the steps on the Gebrookerplein.
 By restoring them to their original state, we also ensure that the identity of Hoensbroek becomes visible again.
-This contributes to the goal of making the center of Hoensbroek the living room again: to become an attractive place where people are proud of and like to come to live, store, meet each other and participate in cultural and social activities.
+This contributes to the goal of making the center of Hoensbroek the living room again.
+An attractive place where people are proud of and like to come to live, store, meet each other and participate in cultural and social activities.
 The area perspective and implementation program, previously adopted by the City Council, form the basis for the transformation of Hoensbroek-Centrum.
 One of the actions we immediately pick up is the stimulation of façade improvement, aimed at improving (historical) buildings in the center to strengthen the village identity.
 We also increase the attractiveness of the shopping center by doing so."

 Duration and locations